rclancyc/rclancyc.github.io/_projects/neuro.md

 # New Possibilities with New Sensors

 Recent advances in total field optically pumped magnetometers (OPM) offer a promising alternative to SQUIDs.
 They operate at room temperature thus eliminating the need for bulky Dewars and hence can be placed within millimeters of the scalp.
-For more detail, see and [overview here](https://tf.nist.gov/general/pdf/2687.pdf)[^2] OPMs are also capable of measuring weak magnetic fields induced by the brain in the presence of large ambient fields allowing for the possibility of wearable MEG systems outside of laboratory environments.
+For more detail, see an [overview here](https://tf.nist.gov/general/pdf/2687.pdf)[^2] OPMs are also capable of measuring weak magnetic fields induced by the brain in the presence of large ambient fields allowing for the possibility of wearable MEG systems outside of laboratory environments.

 Since total field OPMs are a nascent technology for biomedical imaging, I've collaborated with experts in the field such as [Svenja Knappe](https://www.linkedin.com/in/svenja-knappe-701aa613a/), [Orang Alem](https://www.linkedin.com/in/orang-alem/), and [Jeramy Hughes](https://www.linkedin.com/in/kjeramyhughes/) for a simulation study to determine necessary system specifications including sensor count, sensitivity, and forward model fidelity to accurately localize a single dipolar current in a brain modelled as a conducting sphere.